-Accidently or working purpose it is possible your shoes get on spray paint.
+Accidentally or for working purposes it is possible your shoes get on spray paint.
 Therefore, knowing how to get spray paint off shoes could help you to make your shoes reusable.

-Remember, depending on your shoe types, for instance, leather sailing boots, fabric, or synthetic materials-made shoes, you need to take action and get the job done.
+Remember, depending on your shoe type, for instance, leather sailing boots, fabric, or synthetic materials-made shoes, you need to take action and get the job done.

 Take an old knife, you can also use a teaspoon in this case, remove paint as much as you can.
-Don’t pressure the shoes, instead remove it gently.
-It is good to use a sponge and spot away dye out.
+Don’t pressure the shoes, instead remove them gently.
+It is good to use a sponge and spot away the dye.

 2. Scrub The Pretentious Area With A Wet Cloth

-Now, gently scrub the area that you want to paint off shoes.
-This might not enable you to get the job done full, however, it will make the job easier.
-And, also it will prevent the pain stick tightly on the shoes.
+Now, gently scrub the area that you want to paint off your shoes.
+This might not enable you to get the job done fully, however, it will make the job easier.
+And, also it will prevent the pain stick tightly to the shoes.

 In this step, you need to use plenty of water, but not directly to the shoes.
 Rather, for the wet cloth which you are scrubbing.
 Don’t hesitate to repeat and repeat the scrubbing of the affected area.